Arthur Slater was born in Ashton-under-Lyne, Lancashire on May 10th, 1896.

 3rd Battle of Krithia

 A few weeks before Arthur Slater arrived, in early June, the 42nd Division was involved in the 3rd Battle of Krithia.
-The battle plan called for simultaneous attacks, supported by artillery, on three fronts; the 42nd Division being in the centre.
+The battle plan called for simultaneous attacks, supported by artillery, on three sub-sectors; the 42nd Division being in the centre.

 Arthur sailed for the Dardanelles on July 3, 1915 from Devonport on the 8,268 ton Allan Line vessel H.M.T.
 IONIAN, arriving in Alexandria, Egypt around July 17th.
 On July 23, 1915, almost three weeks after leaving the UK, he officially joined the 1/9th Battalion at Cape Helles, while they were at bivouac.
 According to the 1/9th Manchesters’ war diary he was part of a draft of reinforcements that arrived that day consisting of 5 Officers and 222 Other Ranks.